-The remaining exhibition offers a chronological overview of the First World War with a special focus on the South-West Front, where both opposing armies are presented and particular attention is given to the Battle of Caporetto, the ensuing dismissal of General Cadorna from his post of Chief of Staff, and the fighting along the Piave River.
-In addition, there are a number of thematic focal points, such as the one found in the 3rd showroom, which sheds light on the situation in Gorizia.
-The main focus here is an extensive list of the fallen volunteers from Gorizia with a detonated warhead of a large calibre shell placed in front; the presentation is reminiscent of a memorial.
+The remaining exhibition offers a chronological overview of the First World War with a special focus on the South-West Front, where both opposing armies are presented and particular attention is given to the Battle of Caporetto, the ensuing dismissal of General Cadorna from his post of Chief of Staff, and the fights along the Piave River.
+Besides, there are a number of thematic focal points, such as the one found in the 3rd showroom, which sheds a light on the situation in Gorizia.
+The main focus here is an extensive list of the fallen volunteers from Gorizia with a detonated warhead of a large calibre shell placed in front - the presentation is reminiscent of a memorial.
 After the 8th showroom, which is dedicated to the history of the museum, visitors finally reach the Diaz hall, dedicated to Armando Diaz, Chief of Staff of the Italian Army, at the end of the exhibition.
-The room forms a contrast to the otherwise critical examination of the war and its consequences, particularly as it presents classical souvenirs of a commander: from his war memoirs to school essays and children's drawings which were created on the occasion of the General's death in the year 1928.
-A particularly positive feature, however, is the large didactic room that offers plenty of space to present the exhibition and its subject matter to school classes or other groups; the numerous decorations Diaz received in the course of his military career are also displayed in this room.
+The room forms a contrast to the otherwise critical examination of the war and its consequences, particularly as it presents classical souvenirs of a commander, from his war memoirs to school essays and children's drawings which were created on the occasion of the general's death in the year 1928.
+A particularly positive feature, however, is the large didactic room that offers plenty of space to convey the exhibition and its subject matter to school classes or other groups - apart from the numerous decorations Diaz received in the course of his military career, which are also displayed in this room.

-Although the narration in this exhibition was developed from the Italian side of the front, most of the objects are of Italian provenience and a focus is put on the history of the region, what makes the museum stands out is the considerable critical distance it assumes from the events.
-The museum also avoids creating a victorious pose, as can be found in Redipuglia, emphasising instead the enormous losses also suffered on the Italian side, whereby the emphasis is placed on human suffering and the destruction of cultural heritage alike.
-Thus, the Museo della Grande Guerra in Gorizia manages to meet many of the expectations set for a modern war museum.
+Although the narration in this exhibition was developed from the Italian side of the front, most of the objects are of Italian provenience and a focus is put on the regional history, the museum stands out with its large degree of critical distance from the events.
+The museum also avoids creating a victory pose as it can be found in Redipuglia, emphasising instead the enormous losses also suffered on the Italian side (whereby emphasis is placed on human suffering and the destruction of cultural heritage alike).
+Thus, Museo della Grande Guerra in Gorizia manages to meet many of the expectations set for a modern war museum.
 It is neither possible, nor necessary for all museums to attempt to create an overall presentation of the First World War, an attempt that must be doomed to failure anyway.
 The only regrettable point is that the name of the museum does not express the particular cultural-historical and regional focal points by which the exhibition distinguishes itself.